Past Event

 In many low- and middle-income countries, centralised and capital-intensive sanitation and waste management systems are largely restricted to mega-cities.
 Rapidly urbanising areas in towns and growing cities are disconnected from networked sewage systems making urban sanitation a compelling global challenge.

 To shed more light on this, the ‘Towards Brown Gold’ research initiative set out to understand the potential for the reuse of faecal waste in rapidly urbanising areas and unpack how marginalised communities experience sanitation.
-This event will launch our forthcoming policy brief ‘Towards Brown Gold?
-The challenges and opportunities of reuse in realising universal sanitation in rapidly urbanising areas’ and share findings and recommendations from the project.
+This event launched our new policy brief ‘Towards Brown Gold?
+The challenges and opportunities of reuse in realising universal sanitation in rapidly urbanising areas’ and shared findings and recommendations from the project.

-The panel includes key stakeholders from practitioners, donors, academics, and the Towards Brown Gold team, who will share their reflections on the policy brief and share insights from their work.
-There will then be time for you to engage with the panelists through an audience Q&A.
+The panel includes key stakeholders from practitioners, donors, academics, and the Towards Brown Gold team, who shared their reflections on the policy brief and insights from their work.

 Speakers

-• Mariam Zaqout, Research Fellow, University College London (UCL)
+• Mariam Zaqout, Research Fellow, The Bartlett School of Sustainable Construction at University College London (UCL)

 • Sam Drabble, Head of Evaluation, Research and Learning, Water & Sanitation for the Urban Poor (WSUP)